humberto-ortiz/blinken-ssh/README.md

     GPIO.output(led, False)
 ```

-We're going to use [python generators](http://www.dabeaz.com/generators/Generators.pdf) to produce a /stream/, an infinite
+We're going to use [python generators](http://www.dabeaz.com/generators/Generators.pdf) to produce a *stream*, an infinite
 list of sshd log entries from `/var/log/auth.log`.
 If these lines
 match "Failed" we blink the red LED.